peter88213/aeon2yw/docs/index.md

 ### Create a new timeline from a yWriter project

 - Just update an empty timeline from a yWriter project.

-Optionally, a [novelyst](https://peter88213.github.io/novelyst/) plugin can be installed.

-The application is ready for internationalization with GNU gettext.
-A German localization is provided.

 ## Requirements